neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparsify-from-scratch.md

 optional argument (as pruning can be applied without model distillation as well).
 Here, we passed a SparseZoo stub identifying the standard dense YOLOv5s model in SparseZoo.
 Alternatively, you can pass a path to a YOLOv5 PyTorch model.

 - `--data coco.yaml` specifies dataset configuration file to use during the sparsification process.
 Here, we pass `coco.yaml`, which SparseML instructs SparseML to automatically download the COCO dataset.
 Alternatively, you can pass a config file for your local dataset.
-Checkout the [Ultralytics Custom Data Tutorial Repo]
-(https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data) for more details on how to structure your datasets.
+Checkout the [Ultralytics Custom Data Tutorial Repo](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data) for more details on how to structure your datasets.
 SparseML conforms to the Ultralytics specification.

+- `--hyp hyps/hyp.scratch-low.yaml` specifies a path to the hyperparameters for the training.
+Here, we use a [built in configuration](https://github.com/neuralmagic/yolov5/blob/master/data/hyps/hyp.scratch-low.yaml).
+Note that any hyperparameters specified in the `--recipe` (e.g. epochs or learning rate) will override anything passed to the `--hyps` argument.
+For instance, in this case, the recipe specifies the learning rate schedule.
+The specification in the recipe overrides the lr in the hyperparameter file.

 At the end, you will have a 75% pruned and quantized version of YOLOv5s trained on COCO!
 This model achieves 54.69 mAP@0.5.